 The broad and balanced education with its challenging additional experiences produces open-minded and confident young people who are able to communicate effectively in a variety of languages, knowing that they have something worthwhile to say.

-Situated in the village of Ingatestone, this state comprehensive is committed to maintaining its standards within a caring and cosmopolitan environment.
-Its success reflects strong leadership and management, together with the professionalism of all of its staff.
-The school is open to all its local children and to others, within a wide region, who value its internationalist philosophy.
-It was the first state school in Britain to offer the International Baccalaureate Diploma, the first to offer the International Baccalaureate Career-related Programme and the first comprehensive school to become a Language College.
+Situated in the village of Ingatestone, this state comprehensive provides an education within a caring and cosmopolitan environment.
+Its success reflects strong leadership and the professionalism of its staff.
+The school is open to all local children and to others who value its internationalist philosophy.
+It was the first state school in Britain to offer the International Baccalaureate Diploma and the International Baccalaureate Career Programme.
 The school benefits from an active partnership with parents in achieving its aims: